scionproto/scion/doc/BeaconExtensions.md

 both the inter-AS connection between AS 3 and AS 2, and the inter-AS connection between AS 2 and AS 4.

-To deal with shortcut connections it is therefore sufficient to encode the following 2 things:
+To deal with shortcut connections it is therefore necessary to include the following 2 things:

 - The intra-AS metrics from the egress interface to every other interface in the AS
-- The inter-As metrics of the child link
+- The inter-AS metrics of the child link

 ### Peering Links